What is the ARC Fund?

 May I apply for an award retroactively?

-No. You must apply your award to upcoming research-related activities.
+No. You must apply for your award to upcoming research-related activities.
 You may not apply retroactively to fund activities already undertaken.
 If the proposed activity takes place before the deadline for applications, the application is considered to be retroactive.

 May I use ARC Fund for research-related travel?

-You must first apply available Professional Development funds to eligible travel expenses, such as field work and in-person, remote conferences.
-If you have insufficient Professional Development funds to cover these costs, ARC Fund may be used to supply the balance.
+You must first apply available professional development funds to eligible travel expenses, such as field work and in-person, remote conferences.
+If you have insufficient professional development funds to cover these costs, ARC Fund may be used to supply the balance.
 In order to use ARC Fund to cover conference travel specifically, you must present the results of your research at the funded conference, either orally or by way of a poster.
 ARC Fund cannot be used to support conference attendance without presentation.

 Am I required to hire students?

 You are not required to hire students to help you to conduct your research, but you are strongly encouraged to do so.
 Not only does research provide excellent experiential learning opportunities for students, but also training of highly qualified personnel (HQP) is very favourably considered by external funding agencies, like SSHRC and NSERC.
 If you intend to apply to these agencies in the future, hiring students now will bolster your application considerably.
-If you plan to hire students in your application to ARC Fund, they should be included as a line item in your proposed budget at $20.50 per hour.
+If you plan to hire students in your application to ARC Fund, they should be included as a line item in your proposed budget at $23.00/hour.

 May I propose a collaborative project with another Langara faculty member?

 Yes.
-Successful projects will be funded up to $3,000 per faculty member.
+Successful projects will be funded up to $3,500 per faculty member.

 Are there any limits on the kind of research I may pursue?